What Causes A Receding Hair Line in Men

 Genetics and Hereditary Factors

 However, hair loss involves more than one gene.
-There are 63 known genes that play a role in hair loss and only six of them are on the X chromosome.3
+There are 63 known genes that play a role in hair loss and only six of them are on the X chromosome.

-Additionally, you’re more likely to have hair loss if you are white or have Afro-Caribbean heritage.
-Studies show that if your father is bald, you’re 2-6 times more likely to lose your hair, and 80 percent of men with male pattern baldness have a father with hair loss.2
+Additionally, some studies show that you’re more likely to have hair loss if you are white, have African heritage, or are Asian.
+Studies show that if your father is bald, you’re 5–6 times more likely to lose your hair, too.

 Hormonal Changes

-Hair has a growth cycle that lasts 2-7 years.
-Typically after a growth cycle, your hair enters a resting phase for a few months, falls out, and is replaced by new hair.1
+Hair has a growth cycle that lasts 2–8 years.
+Typically after a growth cycle, your hair enters a resting phase for a few months, falls out, and is replaced by new hair.

 Hormone changes can disrupt your hair’s growth cycle.
-Fluctuations in an sex hormone called dihydrotestosterone (DHT) contribute to hair loss.
-Too much DHT stimulation can speed up the hair growth cycle and delay regrowth, causing thinning or baldness.1
+Fluctuations in a sex hormone called dihydrotestosterone (DHT) contribute to hair loss.
+Too much DHT stimulation can speed up the hair growth cycle and delay regrowth, causing thinning or baldness.

 Aging and Its Effects

-As you age, your hair may also turn gray, becoming more sensitive to ultraviolet rays (UV) and can degrade the hair fibers, making hair look dull, thin, and frizzy.6
+As you age, your hair may also turn gray, becoming more sensitive to ultraviolet rays (UV) and can degrade the hair fibers, making hair look dull, thin, and frizzy.

 In your 60s, you’re at higher risk for conditions that may cause hair loss.
-Fifty percent of men over 50 have some type of hair loss.6
+Fifty percent of men over 50 have some type of hair loss and 80 percent by age 80.

 Lifestyle and Environmental Factors